wallarm/product-documentation/docs/4.10/installation/oob/tcp-traffic-mirror/deployment.md

 # Deploying the Node for TCP Traffic Mirror Analysis

-Wallarm provides a foundational artifact for deploying its filtering node, specifically designed for TCP traffic mirror analysis.
+Wallarm provides an artifact for deploying its filtering node, specifically designed for TCP traffic mirror analysis.
 This guide explains how to deploy and configure the Wallarm filtering node in this form-factor.

 ## Use cases

 Among all supported [out-of-band deployment options](../../supported-deployment-options.md#out-of-band), this solution is recommended for the following scenarios:

-* You prefer to capture traffic mirrors at the TCP level and require a security solution to analyze this specific traffic.
+* You prefer to capture TCP traffic mirrored at the network layer and require a security solution to analyze this specific traffic.
 * NGINX- or Envoy-based deployment artifacts are either unavailable, too slow, or consume excessive resources.
 The solution for TCP traffic mirror analysis is low-resource consuming, as it independently parses and analyzes traffic.
-* Your network includes virtual interfaces configured for TCP traffic mirroring, with the mirrored traffic targeting certain servers without being tied to specific web servers like NGINX.

 ## How does it work

 This solution operates in out-of-band (OOB) mode, capturing mirrored TCP traffic directly from the network interface, independent of web servers like NGINX.
-The solution uses Goreplay to capture the traffic and handle encapsulations (e.g., VLAN, VXLAN).
+The solution uses [GoReplay](https://goreplay.org) to capture the traffic and handle encapsulations (e.g., VLAN, VXLAN).
 The captured traffic is then parsed, reassembled, and analyzed for threats by the Wallarm services.

 It seamlessly swaps between multiple traffic sources.
-When multiple data sources are directed to a traffic mirror target (the instance with the Wallarm node), the solution efficiently collects and decrypts traffic, allowing flexible monitoring without disruption.
+When multiple data sources are directed to a traffic mirror target (the instance with the Wallarm node), the solution efficiently collects traffic, allowing flexible monitoring without disruption.
 By reassembling TCP traffic, the Wallarm node ensures accurate threat detection and analysis, ensuring no suspicious activity is missed.

 Additionally, the solution supports response mirror parsing, allowing non-interrupted traffic flow while providing Wallarm features that rely on response data.
 These features include vulnerability discovery, API discovery, and more.

 ## Requirements

-* Understanding of TCP traffic mirroring flow and the specifics of your environment to configure the solution effectively.
+* Access to the account with the **Administrator** role in Wallarm Console for the [US Cloud](https://us1.my.wallarm.com/) or [EU Cloud](https://my.wallarm.com/).
 * The machine intended for running the node must meet the following criteria:

     * Linux OS
     * x86_64/ARM64 architecture
+    * Executing all commands as a superuser (e.g. `root`).
+    * Allowed outgoing connections to `https://meganode.wallarm.com` to download the Wallarm installer
+    * Allowed outgoing connections to `https://us1.api.wallarm.com` for working with US Wallarm Cloud or to `https://api.wallarm.com` for working with EU Wallarm Cloud
+    * Allowed outgoing connections to the IP addresses below for downloading updates to attack detection rules and [API specifications](../../../api-specification-enforcement/overview.md), as well as retrieving precise IPs for your [allowlisted, denylisted, or graylisted](../../../user-guides/ip-lists/overview.md) countries, regions, or data centers

+        === "US Cloud"
+            ```
+            34.96.64.17
+            34.110.183.149
+            ```
+        === "EU Cloud"
+            ```
+            34.160.38.183
+            34.144.227.90
+            ```
 * Traffic and response mirroring must be configured with both source and target set up, and the prepared instance chosen as a mirror target.
 Specific environment requirements must be met, such as allowing specific protocols for traffic mirroring configurations.

 ## Step 1: Prepare Wallarm token